Introduction

 “Using Credit Is Bad”

-Utilization does not measure whether credit is used, but how much of the available credit is used relative to limits.
+Utilization does not measure whether consumers use credit; instead, it measures how much of the available credit they use relative to their limits.

 “One Card Doesn’t Matter”